enthusiastic-js/form-observer/docs/extras/special-thanks.md

   <li>
     <p>
       <a href="https://github.com/Marioalexsan">@marioalexsan</a>.
 Thank you <em>so</em> much for letting me run random design ideas by you.
 It helped me get a sense of what fit well and what was pure garbage.
-(Maybe you think what I have now is pure garbage. :smirk: Hopefully not. lol.)
+(Maybe you think what I have now is pure garbage. 😏 Hopefully not. lol.)
 My conversations with you especially helped me settle on how I wanted to go about handling the <code>configure</code> method of the <code>FormValidityObserver</code>. <em>Big</em> breakthrough for me.
     <p>
     <p>
       Frankly, though they may be scarce, I always appreciate/enjoy our developer conversations.
 And I admire your curiosity when it comes to modding games.
 I'm glad to have met you on Discord.
 You remind me of another smart developer friend...